ofirgall/dotfiles/README.md

 ## TODO Takes time
 * create/attach - to the same session when connecting to remote (not sure if possible)
 * taskwarrior - filter presets
-* tmux-go + taskwariror - Annotate tmux session and go with tmux-go
 * tmux-browser
 * tmux-go
 * tmux-remote-notify